zhiyuangao/starter-academic/content/home/datasets.md

 widget = "blank"  # See https://wowchemy.com/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 120  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 125  # Order that this section will appear.

-title = "Jobs"
+title = "Datasets"
 subtitle = ""

 [design]